All Episodes

 The president of Rutgers, I mean, everybody comes in for some blame on this.

-Protesting students had occupied the orifice of the president the other day with signs reading, no honors for war criminals and war criminals out.
+From National Review Online talking about this, protesting students had occupied the orifice of the president the other day with signs reading no honors for war criminals and war criminals out.

-Condoleezza Rice, war criminal.
+Condoleezza Rice, war criminal, Iraq war.

-We have Barack Obama as president today because there was no pushback during the Iraq war for five years as the media and the Democrat Party continued to slime it, to mischaracterize it, to misrepresent it.
+We have Barack Obama as president today because there was no pushback during the Iraq war for five years as the media and the Democratic Party continued to slime it, to mischaracterize it, to misrepresent it.

-It's just, we don't have any warriors.
+It's just a, we don't have any warriors.

 Nobody's left to fight anything.